Introduction to the solar process

 Step 6: Securing and Purchasing Projects

-When it comes to securing and purchasing projects, you will either fund an independent escrow account or make an initial deposit, depending on the solar provider used.
-Final distribution of funds is required when teh project is completed and placed in service.
+When it comes to securing and purchasing projects, you will either fund an independent escrow account or make an initial deposit, depending on the solar vendor used.
+Final distribution of funds is required when the project is completed and placed in service.

 7